drivet/website/content/drafts/intro-to-indie-web.md

 obvious pleasures of DIY and of getting your hands dirty, the answer could probably be summarized in one word: control.

-When you post a tweet or a status update, it ceases to be yours the second you hit the enter key.
-What happens to them if Twitter or Facebook go out of business?
-If that seems too unlikely to contemplate, then ask yourself a simpler question: what happens if you simply want to leave?
-Imagine that Facebook crosses one too many lines and you decide that you're better off without it.
-What happens to your content then?
+When you post a tweet or a status update (or any form of content), it ceases to be yours the second you hit the enter key.
+What happens if Twitter or Facebook go out of business?
+And if that seems too unlikely to contemplate, ask yourself a simpler question: what happens if you simply want to *leave*?
+What happens if Facebook crosses one too many lines and you decide that you're better off without it?
+What happens if Medium stops being a free, clean, spare blogging site and instead turns into an [annoying piece of nagware][11], constantly pestering you to create an account?
+What happens then?

 To be fair, Twitter *does* offer a feature allowing you to download your archive.
 I can testify that it works; you make a request and a few minutes